Dependence Logics in Temporal Settings: Proof for Theorem

 \textbf{Observation 1:}\; If $G(h)= h'$, then $g(last(h))=last(h')$.

 \textbf{Valuation}\; We now define the valuation $\|\bullet\|_\bM$ of our standard model $\bM$ for atoms $\px$ simply in terms of truth at the last world in the history:

-Next, we want to define the \emph{$X$-value equivalence relations} $\sim_X$ in the model $\bM$.
+Next, we want to define the \emph{$X$-value equivalence relations} $\sim_X$ in $\bM$.
 This has to be done in such a way that we `improve' the given general relational model in three respects: (i) relations $\sim_X$ become intersections of the $\sim_x$ for $x \in X$, (ii) $h\sim_{\tom x} h'$ iff $G(h)\sim_x G(h')$, and (iii) atoms $D_Xy$ get their standard semantic interpretation at histories $h$ in a way that matches with their truth in $\mathcal{M}$ at $last(h)$.

-\textbf{Auxiliary one-step relations}\; Before defining $X$-equivalence, we first need to introduce some auxiliary relations $h\to_X h'$ between histories, one for each finite, non-empty set $X\subseteq Terms$:
+\textbf{Auxiliary one-step relations}\; Before defining $X$-equivalence, we first need to introduce some auxiliary relations $h\to_X h'$ between histories, one for each finite, non-empty set $X\subseteq \term$:

 Note that $\to_X$ is included in the immediate successor relation $\to$.
-As before, we denote by $\ot_X$ the converse of the relation $\to_X$.
-With respectively the conditions C4, C7 of Definition \ref{def-generalrelationalmodel} and the equivalence of $D_Z (X\cup Y)$ and $D_Z X\land D_Z Y$, it is easy to check that the following:
+We denote by $\ot_X$ the converse of $\to_X$.
+With respectively the conditions C3, C6 of Definition \ref{def-generalrelationalmodel} and the equivalence of $D_Z (X\cup Y)$ and $D_Z X\land D_Z Y$, it is easy to check that:

 \textbf{Observation 2:}\; $h\to_{\tom^mX} h'$ implies $g^m(last(h))=_X g^m(last(h'))$.

 \textbf{Observation 3:}\; $h\to_{X\cup Y} h'$ holds iff both $h\to_X h'$ and $h\to_Y h'$ hold.